shubhamgaikwads/Marketing-Mix-Modeling-using-MyPC-Bayesian-MMM/README.md

 # Introduction:

-This repository contains code for building a Marketing Mix Model (MMM) using the MyPC Bayesian approach.
+This repository contains code for building a Marketing Mix Model (MMM) using the PyMC Bayesian approach.
 MMM is a statistical analysis technique that helps marketers understand the impact of various marketing tactics on sales and revenue.
 In this project, we use Bayesian methods implemented with PyMC to estimate the effects of TV and search advertising spending on revenue.

 # Installation: